-- The gondola is funded by a number of financial resources with the majority of funding coming from TMVOA’s Real Estate Transfer Assessment revenues, providing approximately $3.5 million annual for operations and maintenance alone.
+- The gondola is funded by a number of financial resources with the majority of funding coming from TMVOA’s Real Estate Transfer Assessment revenues, providing approximately $3.5 million annually for operations and maintenance alone.
 In addition, TMVOA has funded significant improvements to the gondola, including $6 million in 2007 and 2008 for a complete system upgrade.
 The Town of Mountain Village owns and operates the gondola.

 To view copies of the Gondola Agreements, please visit our Governing Documents page here and click on Gondola & Chondola Agreements.

-Where to Park, Handicap Accessibility & Pets
+Where to Park, Accessibility & Pets

 If you are commuting by car to visit for the day, the best place to park for access to the Gondola is the Gondola Parking Garage in Mountain Village.
 Day-time parking is free, and allows you to travel between Mountain Village and Telluride without the hassle of driving into the town of Telluride and trying to find a parking space.